Rožaje Municipality

 Rožaje Municipality (Montenegrin and Bosnian: Opština Rožaje / Општина Рожаје; Albanian: Komuna e Rozhajës) is one of the municipalities of Montenegro.
 The main centre and capital of the Rožaje municipality is Rožaje.
 It covers an area of 432 km2, and has a population of 22,964 inhabitants in the 2011 Census.
-It is located in the geographical region of Sandžak.
+It is located in northern Montenegro.

 Geography and location

-The Rožaje municipality is located the mountainous region northeastern region of Montenegro, as it's spread on the banks of the Ibar river, and contains its source.
+The Rožaje municipality is located in the mountainous, northeastern region of Montenegro, as it's spread on the banks of the Ibar river, and contains its source.
 The municipality is located at an altitude of 1000 meters.
-There are several mountains surrounding the municipality, which are named Beleg, Sijenova, Ahmica, Turjak, Vlahovi, Krsača, Žljeb, and above all of them rises the 2,403m high Hajla.
+There are several mountains surrounding the municipality, which are named Beleg, Sijenova, Ahmica, Turjak, Vlahovi, Krsača, Žljeb, and above all of them rises the 2,403 m high Hajla.
 Rožaje is situated on the main road connecting Montenegro with Kosovo.
 It also has a link with Novi Pazar in Central Serbia.
 The IB-22 Highway (otherwise known as the Ibarska magistrala) is the main regional road that connects Montenegro with Serbia.